Ralph DiLeone, PhD

 Research Summary

 Our goal is to establish an understanding of the molecular and neuronal circuits that are responsible for controlling reward-related behavior.
 We seek to define brain mechanisms that regulate eating and activity relevant to weight regulation and the development of obesity.
 We also study neural mechanisms underlying drug addiction including translational projects aimed at treatment.
-Moreover, we have an in understanding the drive and motivation for physical activity that is a relatively understudied but key component of body weight regulation.
+Moreover, we have an interest understanding the drive and motivation for physical activity as a relatively understudied but key component of body weight regulation.

 Specialized Terms: Addictions; Animal Behavior; Ethology; Animal Nutrition; Diseases and Disorders; Drug Abuse; Eating Disorders; Etiology; Evolution; Genetic Manipulation; Natural History; Obesity; Psychiatry